About This Drug

 - Changes in your liver function

 - Electrolyte changes

-Note: Each of the side effects above was reported in 20% or greater of patients treated with rasburicase.
+Note: Each of the side effects above was reported in 20% or greater of patients treated with rasburicase in combination with chemotherapy.
 Not all possible side effects are included above.

 Warnings and Precautions